yanbronshtein/CS363_Artificial_Intelligence_Repo/HW2/README.md

-# Artificial Intelligence Programming Assignment #1 Heuristic Search
+# Artificial Intelligence Programming Assignment #2 Expectation Maximization

 ***Make sure you have python version at least 3.6***
 ### Windows